kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 This document shows some of the Production options that may be useful.
 We will continue to add to this document and welcome users of Gloo Edge to send PRs to this as well.

-## Securing the control-plane from configuration errors
+## Safeguarding the control plane configuration

 ### Enable replacing invalid routes